Dense granule: Toxoplasma gondii

-T. gondii contains organelles called unique organelles including dense granules.
+Toxoplasma gondii contains unique organelles including dense granules.

-Dense granules, along with other secretory vesicles such as a microneme and rhoptry secrete proteins involved in the gliding motility, invasion, and parasitophorous vacuole formation of Toxoplasma gondii.
+Dense granules, along with other secretory vesicles such as a microneme and rhoptry secrete proteins involved in the gliding motility, invasion, and parasitophorous vacuole formation of T. gondii.
 Dense granules specifically secrete their contents several minutes after parasite invasion and localization into the parasitophorous vacuole.
 Proteins released from these specialized organelles are critical to adapting to the intracellular environment of the invaded host cell and contribute to parasitophorous vacuolar structure and maintenance.

-Structure and Biogenesis
+Structure and biogenesis

 Dense granules in T. gondii are spherical, electron dense bodies that resemble secretory vesicles in mammalian cells about 200 nm in diameter and most likely form from budding off the trans-golgi network.
-Dense granule protein aggregation and retention is vital to maintaining dense granule biogenesis.
-This process is thought to follow the sorting-by-retention model in higher eukaryotes due to the morphological similarities of T. gondii’s dense granule and higher eukaryotes’ dense core granules.
-The proposition includes the accumulation of secretory proteins within the granules that prevents their escape from maturing dense granules in the trans-golgi network by constitutive vesicles budding.
-Additionally, dense granule formation follows a clathrin dependent matter at the trans-golgi network.
+Dense granule (GRA) protein aggregation and retention is vital to maintaining dense granule biogenesis.
+This process is thought to follow the sorting-by-retention model of higher eukaryotes due to the morphological similarities of T. gondii's dense granule and higher eukaryotes' dense core granules.
+The proposition posits that the accumulation of secretory proteins within the granules prevents their escape from maturing dense granules in the trans-golgi network by constitutive vesicle budding.
+Additionally, dense granule formation is clathrin dependent at the trans-golgi network.
 T. gondii expresses one clathrin heavy chain (CHC1) important for forming micronemes and rhoptries in T. gondii, but the adaptor important for targeting CHC1 to dense granules remains unknown.
-After clathrin is recruited, the mature dense granules bud off the golgi apparatus and are shuttled to plasma membrane release sites in order to secrete their contents.
+After clathrin is recruited, the mature dense granules bud off the Golgi apparatus and are shuttled to plasma membrane release sites in order to secrete their contents.

-Trafficking and Secretion of Dense Granule Proteins (GRAs)
+Trafficking and secretion of dense granule proteins (GRAs)

-The majority of GRA proteins contain an N-terminal ER-targeting signal peptide and enter the secretory pathway via synthesis and translocation at the rough endoplasmic reticulum, and the signal sequence is thought to be cleaved off though not proven.
-Many GRA proteins contain a single transmembrane domain, meaning that the proteins are translocated across the endoplasmic reticulum lumen, exported to and shuttled through the golgi apparatus, and eventually secreted from the parasite into the vacuolar space or parasitophorous vacuolar membrane.
+The majority of dense granule proteins or GRA proteins contain an N-terminal ER-targeting signal peptide and enter the secretory pathway via synthesis and translocation at the rough endoplasmic reticulum, and the signal sequence is thought to be cleaved off though not proven.
+Many GRA proteins contain a single transmembrane domain, meaning that the proteins are translocated across the endoplasmic reticulum lumen, exported to and shuttled through the Golgi apparatus, and eventually secreted from the parasite into the vacuolar space or parasitophorous vacuolar membrane.
 SNARE protein complexes drive the transport and docking of vesicles with proteins from the endoplasmic reticulum to the golgi body and vice versa.

 Once the dense granule organelle is fully matured, the organelle appears to directly fuse with the plasma membrane between gaps of the parasite's inner membrane complex.
 Dense granule secretion contains characteristics of both regulated and constitutive secretory pathways.
-Despite GRA proteins accumulating rapidly as a “burst” after a few minutes into invasion to help facilitate the newly formed parasitophorous vacuole similarly to a regulated secretory event, secretion of GRA proteins is a constitutive process independent of calcium occurring throughout the parasite's life cycle both intracellularly and extracellularly.
+Despite GRA proteins accumulating rapidly as a "burst" after a few minutes into invasion to help facilitate the newly formed parasitophorous vacuole similarly to a regulated secretory event, secretion of GRA proteins is a constitutive process independent of calcium occurring throughout the parasite's life cycle both intracellularly and extracellularly.